swiftlang/swift/benchmark/README.md

 ### build-script invoking CMake

-By default, Swift benchmarks for OS X are compiled during the Swift build process.
+By default, Swift benchmarks for macOS are compiled during the Swift build process.
 To build Swift benchmarks for additional platforms, pass the following
 flags:

     $ swift/utils/build-script --ios --watchos --tvos

-OS X benchmark driver binaries are placed in `bin` alongside `swiftc`.
+macOS benchmark driver binaries are placed in `bin` alongside `swiftc`.
 Additional platform binaries are placed in the `benchmark/bin` build directory.

 The required Swift standard library dylibs are placed in `lib`.
 The